vyos/vyos-documentation/docs/interfaces/wireless.rst

            83413        430          0          0          0          0

-.. option:: show interfaces wireless <wlanX> brief
+.. opcmd:: show interfaces wireless <wlanX> brief

 This command gives a brief status overview of a specified wireless interface.
 The wireless interface identifier can range from wlan0 to wlan999.